ophub/luci-app-amlogic/README.md

 View Chinese description  |  [查看中文说明](README.cn.md)

-Supports management of Amlogic s9xxx, Allwinner (V-Plus Cloud), and Rockchip (BeikeYun, Chainedbox L1 Pro, FastRhino R66S/R68S, Radxa 5B/E25, Hinlink OPC-H68k) boxes.
+Supports management of Amlogic s9xxx, Allwinner (V-Plus-Cloud), and Rockchip (BeikeYun, Chainedbox-L1-Pro, FastRhino-R66S/R68S, Radxa-5B/E25, Hinlink-H66K/H68k) boxes.
 It is also supported for OpenWrt installed in a KVM virtual machine on Armbian systems.
 The current functions include `install OpenWrt to EMMC`, `Manually Upload Updates / Download Updates Online to update the OpenWrt firmware or kernel`, `Backup / Restore firmware config`, `Snapshot management` and `Custom firmware / kernel download site`, etc.

-The use of OpenWrt system and luci-app-amlogic in the box requires the support of some [required software packages](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/router-config#1011-required-options-for-openwrt).
+The use of OpenWrt system and luci-app-amlogic in the box requires the support of some [required software packages](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/make-openwrt/documents#1011-required-options-for-openwrt).
 Please add according to the instructions when `customizing OpenWrt compilation`.
 When using one click script to `manual install` in OpenWrt without compiling luci-app-amlogic, if there is a missing dependency, please install the dependency according to the log prompt (`System` > `Software Package` > `Refresh List` > `Search for the corresponding software package` > `Install`), and then try again.

 ## Manual install